NBISweden/NBIS-support-framework/README.md

 Conda environment file with some of the more "standard" HTS-software packages, such as `FastQC` and `samtools`.
 You can add more packages through `conda install <package>` as you need them during the project's lifetime, or directly add them to the `environment.yml` file before installation.

-Git is set to ignore any directory ending in `-env`; only the `environment.yml` file is needed to reproduce the workspace environment (given platform-specific caveats, of course).
+You can change the contents of the provided `environment.yml` file by opening it and deleting/adding whatever software is needed for your particular project.
+It lists all software and what they are used for, so that you may adapt it for your specific needs.

 ```bash
 module load conda
 conda env create --prefix <env-name> --file environment.yml
 conda activate <env-name>
 ```

+Git is set to ignore any directory ending in `-env`; only the `environment.yml` file is needed to reproduce the workspace environment (given platform-specific caveats, of course).

 ## Running with Snakemake